 “There is one lawgiver, who is able to save and to destroy: who art thou that judgest another?”
 (James 4:12)

 A drunk was attacking people, and my friend thought calling the police was the right thing to do, and then the caller got arrested for making false statements.
-The person was telling the truth and assumed this misunderstanding would resolve quickly after talking to a judge.
+The person was telling the truth and assumed that this misunderstanding would resolve quickly after speaking with a judge.
 Instead, it took over four years of going to court to get the legal system to drop the charges.
-Anyone going through a similar experience will learn what police can do or what police will do.
+Anyone going through a similar experience will learn what the police can do or what the police will do.
 They also learned what the courts can do or will do.
 The usual day in court would consist of waiting hours for a clerk to move a piece of paper around a desk while the accused goes through years without a chance to present evidence.
 The paper on the desk has all the control.

 “However, enough officers—at all ranks—have internalized this message that a culture of reflexive enforcement action, unconcerned with whether the police action actually promotes public safety, and unconcerned with the impact the decision has on individual lives or community trust as a whole, has taken hold within FPD. ” (Ferguson, 2015 findings p.
 12)

-When I was paying my friend’s bail In the jail’s waiting room, people talked about getting caught up in the system for years while the courts kept scheduling more stuff for them to do.
-That day, I learned that in the United States, you have the right to a fair trial and the right to a speedy trial, but you will not get both.
+I learned that in the United States, you have the right to a fair trial and the right to a speedy trial, but you will not get both.
 The number of people being prosecuted increased until the legal system could no longer afford to give everyone a trial.
 The courts could stop prosecuting so many; instead, the courts invented methods of finding people guilty without a fair trial.
 A large percentage of prosecutions result from plea bargaining (Langbein, 1978).

 “Our investigation has uncovered substantial evidence that the court’s procedures are constitutionally deficient and function to impede a person’s ability to challenge or resolve a municipal charge, resulting in unnecessarily prolonged cases and an increased likelihood of running afoul of court requirements.”
 (Ferguson, 2015 findings p.
 42)